dylansc/deployment_workshop/README.md

 :computer: Upon login you will be prompted to enter the root password which you received in the email.

-:computer: When you see
+You will see

 ```
 Changing password for root.
 (current) UNIX password:
 ```

-enter that password again and then set up a new password.
+:computer: Just enter that password again and then set up a new password.

 Now, if your Docker container has successfully been pushed to Docker Hub, then it is time to set it up here.